MONY Group PLC Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-MONY Group PLC, a company listed on the London Stock Exchange, has executed a share buyback by purchasing 77,426 of its ordinary shares from Morgan Stanley & Co.
+MONY Group PLC operates within the financial services industry, focusing on transactions involving its own securities.
+On October 29, 2025, MONY Group PLC announced the purchase of 76,673 of its ordinary shares from Morgan Stanley & Co.
 International Plc.
-The shares were bought at prices ranging from 191.1000 pence to 195.4000 pence, with a volume-weighted average price of 193.7200 pence per share.
-The company plans to cancel these shares, which could potentially impact its share value and shareholder equity.
+The shares were bought at prices ranging from 194.9000 to 196.4000 pence, with a volume-weighted average price of 195.6200 pence per share.
+The company intends to cancel these purchased shares, which could impact its share capital structure and potentially influence shareholder value.

 The most recent analyst rating on (GB:MONY) stock is a Buy with a £219.00 price target.
 To see the full list of analyst forecasts on Moneysupermarket.com stock, see the GB:MONY Stock Forecast page.